imdiogodantas/HTML-Start-File/README.md

 This was created to save time every time I need to create a new HTML document.
 Less time with repetitive task means more time to focus on what really matters.
 Just copy and past the content and you are good to go!
+Don't forget to remove comments line from the original files.